Friday, June 13, 2025

 Why is balanced nutrition important for weight management?

 Balanced nutrition gives your body what it needs.
-It keeps your energy up, helps your metabolism, and stops weight gain from lack of nutrients.
+It keeps your energy up, helps your metabolism, and stops weight gain from a lack of nutrients.

 What are the effects of yo-yo dieting on metabolism?